 Having previously been dominated by Youku and Tudou, China’s online video industry has since welcomed a plethora of new competitors that have expanded the market to such point that it’s eating up the market share of traditional TV and forcing the industry’s players to revolutionize their business models in an attempt to break free from the rest.

-Overview of the market and its players
+Overview of the china video market

 Let’s begin with some facts.
 As of June 2016, Chinese online video platforms had reached over 450 million viewers, that’s 80% of the internet-connected population.